40 Awesome Summer Jobs for Teens With Better Pay Than Ever

 It’s a dirty job, but somebody has to do it — and get paid for it.

 Got a knack for getting dirt off surfaces?
 Look for house cleaning jobs in your area, or set out as a house-cleaning entrepreneur.
-The BLS indicates maids and housekeeping cleaners make about $11.84 an hour.
+The BLS indicates that maids and housekeeping cleaners make about $14.22 an hour.

 Offer to wash cars for your friends’ parents or other adults you know, or see if the local car wash is accepting applications.
-Glassdoor indicates you’ll make about $7 an hour with this gig.
+Indeed Glassdoor indicates that you’ll make about $13 an hour with this gig.

 Teaching: Train Scholars, Earn Dollars